Green Pond, Alabama

 Green Pond is an unincorporated community in Bibb County, Alabama, United States, located 1.9 mi northeast of Woodstock.
 Green Pond has a post office with ZIP code 35074, which opened on May 22, 1872.

+As the community is located about halfway between Birmingham and Tuscaloosa, many of its residents commute to one of those cities for work.
+Green Pond's population is not tracked by the U.S. Census, but it had an estimated population of 800 in 1983, when it considered incorporating.
+The Tuscaloosa News reported in 2001 that it had grown significantly in the past decade and had roughly 500 active post office boxes.